Il castello di Eymerich

-Il castello di Eymerich ("Emerych's Castle") is a book written by Valerio Evangelisti, an Italian historian and writer of historical fantasy.
+Il castello di Eymerich ("Eymerich's Castle") is a book written by Valerio Evangelisti, an Italian historian and writer of historical fantasy.
 In chronological order, it is the seventh book in a best-selling series whose central character is Nicholas Eymerich, an inquisitor of the Spanish Inquisition - a historical character, whom Evangelisti adopted to his novels following a detailed research of sources concerning Emerych's figure.
 It has been translated into many languages, most notably German, French, Spanish and Portuguese.

 Plot summary

 The plot of the book is divided into three threads:

 The main thread

 Takes place in Montiel in Castile, Spain, in 1369, during the civil war between king Peter of Castile and pretender Henry of Trastamara.
 Peter of Castile is defending Montiel, besieged by the pretender's forces, which consist mostly of mercenaries commanded by a historical figure Bertrand du Guesclin.
 Inquisitor Nicholas Eymerich is called in to investigate the use of black magic by the besiegers and the use of cabal by the defenders.